MuhammadEssa-514/2023-kiu-Bs5215-Kiu-AttendenceApp/README.md

 ## App Preview

-Here is a preview of the main screens and features of the SAMS application.
+Here is a preview of the main screens and features of the Muhammad Essa application.

 | Signup | Login | Dashboard | Take Attendance | Generate Reports |
 |:---:|:---:|:---:|:---:|:---:|